naverwhale/whaleos-chromite/docs/devserver.md

 ## Starting the Dev Server

-Note: Before you start the dev server, you must have already run `build_packages.sh`.
+Note: Before you start the dev server, you must have already run `cros build-packages`.
 If you have not, please run this now.

 The first step in using the dev server is starting the web server on your development machine: